-- Complete all required courses with passing grades - Complete 100 hours of community service or 200 hours of work experience - Complete and submit transcripts for all correspondence courses - Complete all credit recovery and course repeats by December of the senior year - Receive financial clearance
+- Complete all required courses with passing grades - Complete 100 hours of community service or 200 hours of work experience (working at Battle Creek Academy or documentation of employment outside of the school) - Complete and submit transcripts for all correspondence courses - Complete all credit recovery and course repeats by December of the senior year - Receive financial clearance

-Any senior not receiving a diploma at graduation will not be allowed to participate in graduation exercises.
+Only Seniors who meet graduation requirements will be allowed to participate in graduation exercises.
 Any exception to this policy must be requested in writing and submitted to the administration office by the end of March.